dobinhduy/advance_employee_management/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Run Codde:
+1. Open code in CLONE the project.
+2. Open in VS code.
+3. Run in command line : flutter pub get
+4. Run in cmd: flutter run -d chrome --web-hostname localhost --web-port 5000 --no-sound-null-safety --web-renderer canvaskit
+5. Use your email to login as admin
+6. Or use this account to login as manager (email: ititwe18033@gmail.com, password: 123456)